zhickson/vscode-lax-linter/README.md

 ## Features

 - Real-time accessibility checking for HTML and PHP files
-- Integration with VSCode's native linting system
+- Integration with VS Code's native linting system
 - Based on the Google Lighthouse Accessibility scoring system
+- Uses [axe-core](https://github.com/dequelabs/axe-core) under the hood
-- Detailed error messages with suggested fixes
+- Detailed error messages with links back to the a11y rules for more information
-- Configurable rule sets
+- Configurable rule sets (TBC)

 ## Installation